Dear Conference Planner,

 I have been speaking in the homeschool community for over two decades.
 Venues have included HEAV and Virginia Homeschoolers in Virginia, NCHE in North Carolina, CHAP convention in Pennsylvania, ICHE in Illinois, ENOCH in New Jersey, Great Homeschool Conferences in Memphis, Greenville, Cincinnati, Long Beach, and Hartford, INCH, TPA, and smaller conferences such as the NOVA (Northern Virginia Regional) Conference, Heart for Homeschooling Conference in North Carolina (keynote), and others.
 In addition, I have also spoken at the Self-Reliance Expo, USA Prepares Expo, World Domination Summit, and at a number of writer’s groups and events.
 Wherever I am, it is my goal to keep topics subject-focused and to be sensitive to audience needs and conference objectives.
 Please feel free to ask if you have specific questions about worldview or topic content.

-Janice Campbell and her husband Donald homeschooled their sons from preschool into early college using a lifestyle of learning approach influenced by Charlotte Mason and classical learning.
-Janice speaks at conferences nationwide on subjects including making time for things that matter, creating a learning lifestyle, homeschooling high school, record keeping and transcripts, and micro-business.
-She is the author of the Excellence in Literature curriculum and Transcripts Made Easy, and writer of the EverydayEducation.com, Excellence-in-Literature.com, and DoingWhatMatters.com websites.
+Janice Campbell and her husband Donald homeschooled their four sons from preschool into early college using a lifestyle of learning approach influenced by Charlotte Mason and classical education.
+A lifelong reader and learner, Janice has been sharing her joy in homeschooling at conferences since the 1990s.
+She speaks on making time for things that matter, teaching literature and writing, homeschooling through high school, record keeping and transcripts, and entrepreneurship.
+Janice is the author of the Excellence in Literature curriculum for grades 8-12, Transcripts Made Easy, and other resources, and she writes for various homeschooling magazines, as well as online at EverydayEducation.com, Exce

 You’ll notice that talks focus in four main areas, including